Allegra0077/llm-cross-eval/README.md

 - Model A generates a continuation.
 - We compute:
   - The token-level likelihood of that continuation under Model A
-  - The token-lebel likelihood of the same continuation under Model B
+  - The token-level likelihood of the same continuation under Model B
 - Compare likelihoods

 **Experiment 2 – Cross-evaluation on fixed canonical text**